amalev18/colliders-msr/README.md

   * `commit_level_features_w_test_modified.csv`: The csv obtained after the transformation of column layout.
   * `commit_level_features_w_test_modified_small.csv`: Subset of the above file, only containing the features utilized in the models used when conducting the analysis with empirical data.

+## Replication
+For all simulations, they can be replicated by simply running wanted file.
+They are all independent of each other and do not required other files to be run in order to function.

+To replicate the analysis with the empirical data, the R file `empirical_analysis.R` can also be run.
+However, to replicate the data generation and transformation of the empirical data, there are some steps to follow:
-To run the `feature_extraction_modified.ipynb` file, it is **required** to have the `rMinerRefactorings.csv` in the same folder as the notebook.
-It is a large file, and was therefore not possible to provide in this repository.
-Instead, it can be found in the replication package of the studied research paper: https://zenodo.org/records/5979790.
+1. Ensure to download the file `rMinerRefactorings.csv` from the orginial paper and place it in the **same folder** as the `feature_extraction_modified.ipynb` file.
+Due to the size of it, the file could not be provided in this repository.
+Instead, it can be found in the replication package of the authors of the paper: https://zenodo.org/records/5979790.
+2. Run the  `feature_extraction_modified.ipynb` file.
+3. Run the `manipulation_of_test_column.ipynb` file.